xaya/xaya_docs/games.md

 value from the name update, not any other data.
 It may, however, also depend on [*currency outputs*](#currency) created in the same transaction.**

+In particular, games must also not include any newly registered names into the game state until those names have referenced the game.
+Players should make an explicit move with a new name that indicates to "join" or "create" an avatar in a particular game if they wish so.
+(But of course, game UIs may show a list of all names the player owns to offer them the ability to do this.)

 Here are some example values:

 * `{}`:  This is the minimal valid JSON object, and can be used as value